tammybutow/BrowserQuest/README.md

 ChaosQuest
 ============

-ChaosQuest is a HTML5/JavaScript game to be used to showcase the practice of Chaos Engineering in a multiplayer Game Development environment.
+ChaosQuest is a HTML5/JavaScript team building game.
+It can be used to showcase and teach the practice of Chaos Engineering in a fun multiplayer Game Development environment.

 It has four major parts: